MySQL Online DDL and pt-online-schema-change

 - DROP INDEX

-- Adding a column
+- Adding a Column

 - Deleting columns (beware of high costs)

-- Adding/removing foreign key constraints
+- Adding and deleting foreign key constraints

 - Adding a column cannot be combined in the same statement with other ALTER TABLE actions that do not support ALGORITHM=INSTANT.

-- A column can only be added as the last column in a table - adding a column in any other position between other columns is not supported.
+- A column can only be added as the last column in a table.
+Adding a column in any other position between other columns is not supported.

 - You cannot add a column to a table that uses ROW_FORMAT=COMPRESSED.